 If you are unfortunate enough to have missing teeth, you should consider replacement as quickly as possible.
 When left untreated, full or partial tooth loss can affect a person’s self-image and increase the risk of developing nutritional problems and other systemic health disorders.
-Indianapolis dentist Dr. Amy Marckese offers options for replacing missing teeth using dentures, partials and implant dentures.
+Dr. Amy Marckese, Indianapolis dentist near you, offers options for replacing missing teeth using dentures, partials and implant dentures.

 Dentures provide an effective solution for missing teeth to restore beauty and function to the smile.
 They are made from high-quality state of the art dental materials that look and function like natural teeth.
 DentalSpa can custom design dentures to fit comfortably and look natural, allowing you to eat, speak and smile with confidence.

 Modern dentures are more natural looking and comfortable thanks to advancements in the quality of dental materials and technology.
 There are several types of dentures available at DentalSpa.
 Your dentist in Indianapolis IN will assess your condition, discuss your personal goals and help you choose the type of denture that is right for you and your budget: